Overview: Eye Surgery Types

 - Thinner corneal flap versus LASIK, more suitable for thin corneas

-Small Incision Lenticule Extraction (SMILE)
+4. Small Incision Lenticule Extraction (SMILE)

-Some surgeons favor SMILE over LASIK because there is no corneal flap involved, resulting in a more stable cornea and less dry eye.
+Some surgeons favor SMILE over LASIK because there is no corneal flap involved.
+This results in a more stable cornea and less dry eye.

-Radial Keratotomy (RK)
+5. Radial Keratotomy (RK)

-Astigmatic Keratotomy (AK) and Limbal Relaxing Incisions (LRI)
+6. Astigmatic Keratotomy (AK) and Limbal Relaxing Incisions (LRI)

 The surgeon makes incisions where the cornea is steepest.
-LRIs are more common than AK.
-One reason is that LRI incisions are closer to the edge of your cornea, resulting in better vision and less glare.
+LRIs are more common than AK because LRI incisions are closer to the edge of your cornea, resulting in better vision and less glare.
 These procedures may be replaced with laser refractive surgery or toric intraocular lens implants.

-RLE (refractive lens exchange surgery)
+7. RLE (refractive lens exchange surgery)

 RLE may be suitable for: